Security Guidelines for Users

 User Guidelines

-Our reputation is at stake:
+Our reputation is at stake

 It is important that everyone using PHI understand the consequences if they do not take the specific precautions outlined here.
 One stolen unencrypted laptop containing PHI constitutes a breach, forcing you to publically disclose the breach to patients, possibly on the website, and the mass media.